0191 469 4954

 Wider strategies (for example, related to attendance, behaviour, wellbeing)

-Employ an apprentice Sports Coach to provide after school and lunchtime sports clubs so that all pupils can attend.
+Employ a Sports Coach to provide after school and lunchtime sports clubs so that all pupils can attend.

 Feedback from school pupil questionnaires in 2021 and 2022 indicated that some pupils could not attend after school clubs because of distance from school / no access to a car.